VatomInc/wallet-android-sdk/README.md

 <uses-feature android:name="android.hardware.camera" />
 ```

-These permissions are necessary for the proper functioning of your Flutter app on Android devices.
-The <uses-feature> element specifies that the app requires access to the device's camera.
+These permissions are necessary for the proper functioning of your app on Android devices.

 Make sure to update the permissions as needed based on your app's requirements.